nikithad14/Scilab-control-system-toolbox-development-functions/uplus/uplus.md

 # uplus
 ## Description
 - The uplus function gives the unary plus of the LTI object.
+- This function and + A are equivalent.
 - Eg. B = uplus(A).This operation is similar to +A.
 - The number of arguments passed must be equal to 1.
 - The result is the unary plus of the input sys.